BillJr99/Ursinus-CS170-Fall2024/_pages/Assignments/asmt-turtlemaze.md

 ## What to Do

 1. First, create a new project.
+Create a new Python text file, and name it `turtlemaze.py`.  **Do NOT name it `turtle.py` since we are using a library called turtle!**

 2. On the [https://www.pythonclassroom.com/turtle-graphics/turtle-maze](https://www.pythonclassroom.com/turtle-graphics/turtle-maze) website, download the **Problem 1** maze and save it into your new project folder.